Steven Spielberg: 1981–1992: Established filmmaker

-As China underwent economic reform and opened up to the American film industry, Spielberg shot the first American film in Shanghai since the 1930s.
-Empire of the Sun (1987), an adaptation of J. G. Ballard's autobiographical novel of the same name, starred John Malkovich and a young Christian Bale.
-The film tells the story of Jamie Graham (Bale), a young boy who goes from living in a wealthy British family in Shanghai, to becoming a prisoner of war in a Japanese internment camp during World War II.
-Critical consensus was mixed at the time of release; criticism ranged from the "overwrought" plot, to Spielberg's downplaying of "disease and starvation".
-However, critic Andrew Sarris called it the best film of the year and later included it among the best of the decade.
-The film was nominated for six Academy Awards, but a commercial disappointment at the box office.
-Ian Alterman of The New York Times thought it was overlooked by audiences; Spielberg recalled that Empire of the Sun was one of his most enjoyable films to make.
+As China underwent economic reform and opened up to the American film industry, Spielberg made Empire of the Sun (1987), the first American film shot in Shanghai since the 1930s.
+It is an adaptation of J. G. Ballard's autobiographical novel about Jamie Graham (Christian Bale), a young boy who goes from being the son of a wealthy British family in Shanghai to a prisoner of war in a Japanese internment camp during World War II.
+David Lean was originally set to direct, with Spielberg producing.
+It was written by playwright Tom Stoppard and co-starred John Malkovich as an American expatriate.
+Critical reaction was mixed at the time of release; criticism ranged from the "overwrought" plot to Spielberg's downplaying of "disease and starvation".
+However, Andrew Sarris named it the best film of the year and later included it among the best of the decade.
+The film was nominated for six Academy Awards, but was a disappointment at the box office; Ian Alterman of The New York Times thought it was overlooked by audiences.
+Spielberg recalled that Empire of the Sun was one of his most enjoyable films to make.
+Thomson called it "a great work through and through" and "the first clear sign that Spielberg the showman was an artist, too."

-After directing the last two serious films, Spielberg intended to direct the comedy Rain Man, but instead directed the third Indiana Jones film to meet his contractual obligations: Indiana Jones and the Last Crusade (1989).
-Producer George Lucas, and Harrison Ford returned for the film.
-Spielberg cast Sean Connery in a supporting role as Henry Jones, Sr. As a result of the mixed reaction to 1984's Temple of Doom, Spielberg toned down the darkness and violence in the third installment.
-Last Crusade gained mostly respectful reviews and was a box office success, earning $474 million; it was his biggest hit since 1982's E.T.
+In 1989, Spielberg intended to direct Rain Man, but instead directed Indiana Jones and the Last Crusade to meet his contractual obligations.
+Producer Lucas and star Ford returned for the film.
+A longtime James Bond fan, Spielberg cast Sean Connery as Jones's father, Henry Jones, Sr. Due to complaints about violence in Temple of Doom, Spielberg returned to more family-friendly fare for the third installment.
+Last Crusade received mostly positive reviews and was a box-office success, earning $474 million; it was his biggest hit since E.T.
 Biographer Joseph McBride wrote that it was a comeback for Spielberg, and Spielberg acknowledged the amount he has learned from making the Indiana Jones series.
+Ebert wrote that, "If there is just a shade of disappointment after seeing this movie, it has to be because we will never again have the shock of this material seeming new.
+Raiders of the Lost Ark, now more than ever, seems a turning point in the cinema of escapist entertainment, and there was really no way Spielberg could make it new all over again.
+What he has done is to take many of the same elements, and apply all of his craft and sense of fun to make them work yet once again.
+And they do."